chrispahm/gams-ide/README.md

 # gams-ide

+> [!WARNING]
-**🚧 This package is still in early development.
+> 🚧 This package is still in early development.
 If you run into issues, please submit an issue here on GitHub, or write a short mail.
-The package is not in the VSCode marketplace yet, so you need to install it manually.
+> The package is not in the VSCode marketplace yet, so you need to install it manually.
 See [Installation](#installation) below. 🚧**

 A GAMS IDE plugin for VSCode.
 Provides a compilation checker for your [GAMS](https://www.gams.com/) models, a sidebar for symbol investigation/navigation, and a symbol panel.
 Also supports listing files (.lst).
 Successor of the [linter-gams](https://github.com/chrispahm/linter-gams) extension for Atom.